 Golfstead is reader-supported.
 When you buy through links on the site, we may earn an affiliate commission at no extra cost to you.
 Our affiliations include, but are not limited to, the eBay Partner Network and Amazon Associates.

-Branded “the personal launch monitor you’ve been waiting for”, the GC3 by Foresight Sports is a professional-grade golf launch monitor that is designed to fill the gap in the GC line between the old stereoscopic GC2 system and cutting-edge GCQuad.
+Branded “the personal launch monitor you’ve been waiting for”, the GC3 by Foresight Sports is a professional-grade golf launch monitor that is designed to fill the gap in the portable GC line between the old stereoscopic GC2 system and cutting-edge GCQuad.

 In this Foresight Sports GC3 review, I’ll take an in-depth look at the launch monitor.
 I’ll look not only at how well it measures ball and swing data, but also at its usability, golf simulation features, and how it stacks up against similarly priced products.